prataprc/goparsec/README.md

 Panics and Recovery
 -------------------

-Panics are to expected when APIs are misused.
+Panics are to be expected when APIs are misused.
 Programmers might choose to ignore errors, but not panics.
 For example:

 * Kleene and Many combinators take one or two parsers as arguments.
 Less than